ManueGE/Boxfit/app/src/main/java/com/manuege/boxfitapp/NOTES.md

 # NOTES:

 ## To do
-- reuse transformers

 ## Known issues
 - Lists must be initialized (ToMany already does it)

 ## Code generation checks
 - disallow JsonSerializable in generic classes, but allow it in its concrete subclasses.
-- Transformers must have empty initializer
+- Transformers must have a public empty initializer
 - Transformer can be added just to properties, no relationships
 - Make distinction between primary types (must have a default value) and classes (don't need it)
 - Just strings and longs valid as PK